noyo0/pands-project/ReadMe.md

 <br>

 Output shows that the added headers make logical sense, floating point numbers are under flower measurements and species names are under species.<br>
-The dataframe apperas to be ready for further analyis.
+The dataframe appears to be ready for further analysis.

 <br>